-From initial design to the day you open the doors to employees and clients, building out your office can be a somewhat lengthy process.
+From initial design to the day you open the doors to employees and clients, an office space renovation or build-out can be a somewhat lengthy process.
 But exactly how long should you expect the whole thing to take?

 Well, the short answer is, it depends.
 The primary factors that can determine the timeframe for your office build-out are: